Comparing files, folders and text sources

 Select a modified file anywhere in the Version Control tool window.

-Click the icon on the toolbar or press Ctrl+D.
+Click on the toolbar or press Ctrl+D.

 The top pane lists all files in the selected folders, while the bottom pane shows the differences between two versions of the selected file (see Compare files).

 Select the folders you want to compare in the Project tool window.